hitherejoe/LeanbackCards/README.md

     <img src="images/title_image.png" alt="Live Card"/>
 </p>

-Leanback cards is a library for us with Android TV applications that provides an extended set of customisable content cards.
-This includes:
+Leanback cards is a Widget library for use with Android TV applications.
+It provides an extended set of customisable content cards to enhance your User Interfaces.
+The cards currently include:

 ## Live Card